ula1111111111/ula1111111111.github.io/etfsvsequallyweighted.md

 gh-badge: [star, fork]
 ---

+*What does ETF analysis reveal about the performance of market leaders,sector averages, and followers, and about overall market concentration?*
+*How does survivorship bias impact the validity of our conclusions, and what steps can be taken to reduce its effects?*
+*Which time window should be analyzed?*

 ## Introduction

 This analysis explores the long-term performance dynamics between two distinct investment approaches within the NASDAQ market: **Value-Weighted (ETFs)** and **Equally-Weighted Portfolios**.